πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 scanf("%d", *x);

-scanf requires the address of the variable, so you must prefix it with & (the address-of operator).
+scanf needs the variable's address, so you prefix the variable with & (the address-of operator).

 Q3.
 What is the output of printf("%.2f", 3.14159);?